VishalDalwadi/Website/documentation/CQL/README.md

 tables.
 Possible values of `on` modifier are: `all` (finds the common columns between two tables; Default for AND), `none` (Default for OR), comma-separated list of column names (for example, 'name,id').

-- `Sort Specification`: Sort specification is used to specify a space separate column list on which to sort the query output.
+- `Sort Specification`: Sort specification is used to specify a space separated column list on which to sort the query output.
+These columns must be projected if a projection clause is specified.

 - `Projection`: Projection is used to specify the columns for the result.
 It is also used for aggregations and grouping.